beefyfinance/beefy-v2/src/features/data/README.md

     [ ] Make sure TVL is properly computed (compare with current bêta)

-[ ] Apply decimals as soon as possible (in the API classes).
-We won't loose precision as we return bignumbers only
+[ ] Use BigNumber.shiftedBy when relevant for perf improvements

 BONUS:

 [ ] Currently, when the wallet is connected, Memory usage goes steadily up, It’d be ideal if we could prevent memory leaks from existing once this is over
+[ ] Apply decimals as soon as possible (in the API classes).
+We won't loose precision as we return bignumbers only [ ] Optimize images (large svgs and pngs should be webp or jpg)

 # REGRESSION TESTING BOOK